 A: If you make an appointment with either your GP, Paediatrician or Psychiatrist, you may be referred on a Mental Health Care Plan.
-Please check on the following fact sheet to view what mental health disorders may be treated on this Better Access scheme: http://www.psychology.org.au/Assets/Files/2013-Medicare-fact-sheet-mental-health-rebate You will need to bring this referral with you to your initial session.
-With a Mental Health Care Plan, you are entitled to 6 sessions and then this can be extended by 4 sessions after review by your GP, Pediatrician or Psychiatrist.
-This means, that you are entitled to 10 Medicare sessions per calendar year.
+Please check on the following fact sheet to view what mental health disorders may be treated on this Better Access scheme: http://www.psychology.org.au/Assets/Files/2013-Medicare-fact-sheet-mental-health-rebate You will need to bring this referral with you to your initial appointment.
+With a Mental Health Care Plan, you are initially released 6 sessions and then then a further 4 sessions may be released after a review of your plan by your GP, or Psychiatrist.
+This means, that you are eligible for up to 10 Medicare sessions per calendar year (1st Jan - 31st Dec).

-Q:Can I attend sessions without a Mental Health Care Plan referral?
+Q:Can I attend sessions without a Mental Health Care Plan GP referral?

 Q: Can I get a rebate from my health insurance company?